godotengine/godot-docs/about/list_of_features.rst

 - Mono, stereo, 5.1 and 7.1 output.
 - Non-positional and positional playback in 2D and 3D.

    - Optional Doppler effect in 2D and 3D.

-- Support for re-routable :ref:`audio buses <doc_audio_buses>` and effects.
+- Support for re-routable :ref:`audio buses <doc_audio_buses>` and effects
-   - Dozens of effects included.
+  with dozens of effects included.
 - Listener3D node to listen from a position different than the camera in 3D.
 - Audio input to record microphones.
 - MIDI input.

    - No support for MIDI output yet.

 **APIs used:**